 - Courses or training programs without an experiential learning component equivalent to that described above

-- Applicants must attend the required information session or viewed the virtual session to be eligible
+- Applicants must attend a live information session or view the virtual session to be eligible

-- Applicant must submit the following documents via Duke CareerConnections:
+- Applicant must upload and submit the following documents to the Internship Funding Program job posting in CareerConnections:

 - Personal statement